varnish/Varnish-Book/varnish_book.rst

       Varnish only accepts hostnames for backend servers that resolve to a maximum of one IPv4 address `and` one IPv6 address.
       The parameter ``prefer_ipv6`` defines which IP address Varnish prefer.

-.. bookmark

 Content Composition
 ===================

-TODO: This chapter has not been udpated yet.
+**Update in progress**

 *This chapter is for the webdeveloper course only*

 This chapter teaches you how to glue content from independent sources into one web page.

+- Cookies and how to work with them
+- Edge Side Includes (ESI) and how to compose a single client-visible page out of multiple objects
+- Combining ESI and Cookies
 - AJAX and masquerading AJAX requests through Varnish
-- Cookies and how you can work with them
-- Edge Side Includes (ESI) and how you can compose a single client-visible page out of multiple objects
-- Combining ESI and Cookies

 .. container:: handout